Coenicorn/varsity-winners/README.md

     bow,
     ...,
     stroke,
-    cox
+    cox*
 ]
 ```

-<b>Some earlier races had 8 rowers +cox instead of the modern 4 +cox, so any program using this dataset will have to handle this exception</b>
+Some earlier races had 8 rowers +cox instead of the modern 4 +cox, so any program using this dataset will have to handle this exception

+*The women's Varsity is raced in coxless fours, so when accessing the data for the women's races, there is no cox in the crew array.
+This has to be handled dynamically